Thaksin Shinawatra: Advanced Info Service and later ventures

 Advanced Info Service (AIS) was given a monopoly contract by Thaksin's military contacts in 1986 and used the GSM-900 frequency band.
 AIS grew rapidly and became the largest mobile phone operator in Thailand.

 The Shinawatra Computer and Communications Group was founded in 1987 and listed in 1990.

 In 1990, Thaksin founded Shinawatra Satellite, which has developed and operated four Thaicom communications satellites.

 In 1999, the Shinawatra family spent some one billion baht establishing Shinawatra University in Pathum Thani.
-It offers international programs in engineering, architecture, and business management, though it ranks quite low in international rankings.
+It offers international programs in engineering, architecture, and business management, though it ranks quite low internationally.

 In 2000, Thaksin acquired the ailing iTV television station from the Crown Property Bureau, Nation Multimedia Group, and Siam Commercial Bank.

 Entry into politics

 Political career

 Thaksin entered politics in late 1994 through Chamlong Srimuang, who had just reclaimed the position of Palang Dharma Party (PDP) leader from Boonchu Rojanastien.
-In a subsequent purge of Boonchu-affiliated PDP cabinet ministers, Thaksin was appointed Foreign Minister in December 1994, replacing Prasong Soonsiri.
+In a subsequent purge of Boonchu-affiliated PDP cabinet ministers, Thaksin was appointed foreign minister in December 1994, replacing Prasong Soonsiri.
 Thaksin left Palang Dharma along with many of its MPs in 1996, and founded the populist Thai Rak Thai (TRT) party in 1998.
 After a historic election victory in 2001, he became prime minister, the country's first to serve a full term.

 Thaksin introduced a range of policies to alleviate rural poverty.
 Highly popular, they helped reduce poverty by half in four years.
 He launched the country's first universal healthcare program, the 30-baht scheme, as well as a notorious drug suppression campaign.
 Thaksin embarked on a massive program of infrastructure investment, including roads, public transit, and Suvarnabhumi Airport.
 Nevertheless, public sector debt fell from 57 percent of GDP in January 2001 to 41 percent in September 2006.
 Levels of corruption were perceived to have fallen, with Transparency International's Corruption Perceptions Index improving from 3.2 to 3.8 between 2001 and 2005.
 The Thai Rak Thai party won in a landslide in the 2005 general election, which had the highest voter turnout in Thai history.

 Twelve years later, after Thaksin was removed from power, Chamlong Srimuang expressed regret at getting "such a corrupt person" into politics.
 The PDP soon withdrew from the government over the Sor Por Kor 4-01 land reform corruption scandal, causing the government of Chuan Leekpai to collapse.